designeng/pipedrive-api/README.md

 ###Development
 + Do not hesitate to do `git clone`, `npm install`, `bower install` and `grunt` commands to view the application in your favorite browser: `http://localhost:7788/#/profiles/1`

 + Client built on the top of Marionette.js `2.4.2v`.
-Wire.js used for creating DSL application scecification: it plays as composition layer.
+Wire.js used for creating DSL application specifications: it plays as composition layer.

 + Do not forget uncomment index.html livereload script for connect livereload interaction (TODO: automate it on deploy/development).